Overview of Best Size for WordPress Images

 If you just want the quick list of settings, here’s a summary WordPress Blog Image Sizes Quick Chart.

-WordPress Media Sizes Settings
+Best WordPress Image Sizes Settings

 Many experts will make at least one setting change in WordPress Media Sizes Settings.
 This is located in “WordPress | Settings | Media”.
 The form title is “Media Settings”.
 And the checkbox to organize media files by month and year is selected by default after installing WordPress.
 This checkbox is unchecked to make the change and then the setting is saved.
 This will ensure that your images (only those uploaded in the future) won’t be all over the place.
 What happens is, in years to come, image files will be located under year subfolders in month subfolders.
 Read on to understand further impact and positive gains from this setting change.